 Students are required to take reading-list-based intensive survey courses in Greek and Latin (offered in alternate years) in their first and second years in the program.

 If you would like to see the department’s current course offerings, please refer to the listing in Student Information System website.

 To view more detailed course descriptions, please consult the KSAS/WSE academic e-catalog.
 NOTE: Courses listed in the e-catalog may not be offered every semester.

 Students will write a total of six seminar papers: three are to be completed over the course of the first year; and three, or at least two, in the second year; the last paper must be completed at the latest in the fall of the third year, such that all six papers are complete by December of the third year.

 Dissertation Prospectus and First Chapter

 At the end of the fourth year, students present a large and detailed prospectus of the dissertation, with substantial bibliography, together with a relatively polished first chapter.
 The aim of this “midpoint” dissertation checkup is to keep the student and adviser on track, so that the student is in a position to apply for grants or jobs in the following fall (i.e., during the fifth year of guaranteed funding) and to complete the dissertation in the course of the fifth year if needed.
 This prospectus and chapter are presented to at least two members of the faculty, one of whom is the dissertation adviser.

-- Teaching Every student will teach at least four semesters, and probably five, in the course of their third, fourth, and fifth years in the program.
+Every student will teach four to six semesters in the course of their third, fourth, and fifth years in the program.